Global Payroll

 Step 3: Determine Your Business Entity

 Before proceeding, decide on the type of business entity best suited to your needs.
-Options include Private Companies (Pty Ltd), Public Companies (Ltd), Personal Liability Companies (Inc.), and Non-Profit Organisations (NPO).
-Close Corporations are no longer registered in South Africa.
-Opt for a standard Memorandum of Incorporation (MOI) for simplicity during the registration process.
+Options include Private Companies (Pty Ltd), Public Companies (Ltd), Personal Liability Companies (Inc.), Non-Profit Companies (NPC), sole proprietorships, partnerships, and external companies where applicable.
+Close Corporations are no longer available for new registrations in South Africa.

 Step 4: Register Your Company Online